top of page

 What if condominium boards or property managers were able to accurately track of how much energy they were consuming?
 And what if they could uncover when the amount of energy used was higher than it should be?
 This is exactly what our toolkit aims to give condominiums.
-When this toll was originally built by the founder, a board member and owner in his condominium, it identified an existing energy issue that had been undetected for over two months and had cost the corporation and it's owners over $100,000.
+When this tool was originally tested, it identified an energy issue that had been undetected for over two months and had cost the condo corporation and it's owners over $100,000.
 Before leveraging an analytical process, the corporation had no systematic way of identifying issues.
 High consumption levels were typically accepted by assuming they were the result of changes in weather.

 Building Utilities Management 101